Aliases for DES Gene

 GeneCards Summary for DES Gene

 DES (Desmin) is a Protein Coding gene.
 Diseases associated with DES include Myopathy, Myofibrillar, 1 and Scapuloperoneal Syndrome, Neurogenic, Kaeser Type.
-Among its related pathways are Dilated cardiomyopathy (DCM) and Aurora B signaling.
+Among its related pathways are Dilated cardiomyopathy (DCM) and Mesenchymal Stem Cells and Lineage-specific Markers.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and structural constituent of cytoskeleton.
 An important paralog of this gene is VIM.

 UniProtKB/Swiss-Prot Summary for DES Gene